Abdullah-Elkholy/WeatherApp/README.md

 - [WeatherAPI](https://www.weatherapi.com/)

 ## Update
-New uploaded version of the app built using BLoC State Management rather than Provider.
+- New uploaded version of the app built using BLoC State Management rather than Provider.
+- New features is added as choosing temperature type Celsius(°C) or Fahrenheit(°F).
+- Handles issues and fixed bugs.
+- Made the code more organized.